SAMMiCA/ChangeSim/README.md

 <p align="center"><img src="./fig/github_main_gif.gif"></p>

 This repository provides ChangeSim dataset, codes and files for evaluation.
-Please refer to our [paper](https://arxiv.org/abs/2103.05368) (submitted to [IROS2021](https://www.iros2021.org/)) for more information about the dataset.
+Please refer to our [paper](https://arxiv.org/abs/2103.05368) (accepted to [IROS2021](https://www.iros2021.org/)) for more information about the dataset.

 ## Recent updates (Under construction)